 – trial size products that you are not going to use (put them in your travel bags rather than a drawer)

 – anything that is broken, ripped or damaged

 Use a gentle soap and warm water to clean your makeup brushes.
-You don’t want to be too forceful or scrub too hard or you may ruin them.
-I usually just make a sink with a little dawn and very hot water.
-I allow my brushes to soak for around 20 minutes.
-Then, I use my fingers and lightly massage the bristles and that removes the build up.
-I then, “brush” a towel to remove the additional makeup and then allow them to air dry.
-If you have high end brushes, make sure you do research on how to properly clean them, so that you do not ruin them.
+Don’t be too forceful or scrub too hard or you may ruin them.
+Fill your sink with a little Dawn liquid soap and hot water.
+Soak the brushes for 20 minutes.
+Then, use your finger and gently massage the bristles to remove the build-up.
+Rinse with hot water and squeeze out as much water as you can.

 There a lot of different things you can use to keep your items neat and organized so you can find them.
-Just make sure you have this in place before you return items to the drawers or cabinet (or you’ll end up a disorganized mess before you know it).
+Make sure you have this in place before you return items to the drawers or cabinet (or you’ll end up a disorganized mess before you know it).

 5. Put everything away